Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 • A double wildcard (**) represents one or more segments at the end of the path.

-The following table provides examples of path definitions and matching requests for account resources and subresources, such as transactions.
-For paths with wildcards, only a few of the possible matches are shown.
+For examples of path definitions and matching requests for account resources and subresources, such as transactions, expand the following section.
+Only a few of the possible matches are shown for paths with wildcards.

 Path Examples of matching requests